 An example for such methods is the investigation of laser gain media.
 A laser beam with suitable optical frequency can excite laser-active ions into metastable states, from which they may be further excited (for sufficiently high optical intensities) or get back to the ground state, emitting fluorescence light.
 The fluorescence spectrum is related to the wavelength-dependent emission cross-sections, which are relevant for the achievable laser gain.
 One may also detect the decay of fluorescence intensity after excitation with a short laser pulse in order to determine the upper-state lifetime.
 With a combination of spectroscopic techniques, one may achieve a comprehensive characterization of the physical details of laser gain media such as laser crystals or rare-earth-doped fibers .
 One may even study subtle effects such as interactions between different laser-active ions, leading to energy transfer phenomena.

-Another example is Raman spectroscopy, where a substance is irradiated with narrow-band light at a high optical power level, and one detects the weak emission of light with slightly longer wavelengths, which arises from spontaneous and/or stimulated Raman scattering, a kind of inelastic scattering.
+Another example is Raman spectroscopy, where a substance is irradiated with narrow-band light at a high optical power level (usually obtained from a laser), and one detects the weak emission of light with slightly longer wavelengths, which arises from spontaneous and/or stimulated Raman scattering, a kind of inelastic scattering.
 The spectrum of Raman-scattered light (which is separated from the pump light with a special narrow-band dichroic optical filter such as Rugate filters) contains information on molecular vibrations.
 For more details, see the article on Raman spectroscopy.

 High-energy LIDAR systems, as used e.g. in atmospheric research, allow remote spectroscopic measurements over large distances.
 Here, one may e.g. exploit Doppler shifts of back-scattered light, which reveal longitudinal wind velocities.
 A variety of methods has been developed which allow the remote measurement of many properties such as temperature, pressure, trace gas concentrations and cloud particle densities.

 In some spectroscopic methods, one exploits changes of the optical phase.
 Typically, an interaction of interest occurs in one arm of an interferometer.
 The resulting phase changes can be sensitively detected because they are turned into power changes at the interferometer output.
 Phase changes resulting from absorption lines are also relevant in frequency modulation spectroscopy.

 Methods of Spectroscopy